 Know when it’s time to take a step back from immersing yourself in the company of others.
-Learn what signals your mind and body are giving you when it’s time to schedule in you time.
+Learn what signals your mind and body are giving you when it’s time to schedule in “you” time.
 You might start feeling tired and overwhelmed from social situations.
 You might get anxious about losing time you want to spend on non-social activities.
-You might feel depressed or burned-out or grumpy.
+Or you might feel depressed or burned-out or grumpy.
 It’s okay to honor those feelings and be flexible with what’s going on around you.

 A lot of the time your introversion will ebb and flow – go with it.